DaveCaulfield/liquid-boards/README.md

 ![Review form](README/assets/features/review_form.png)
 - If a user is signed into their account a review form is displayed for them to easily add review.
 - A signed in user will also see an Edit & Delete option for any of their posted reviews.
+- A signed in user can easily Delete any of their posted reviews by selecting the Delete button.

 ### Edit Review Form
 ![Edit Review form](README/assets/features/edit_review.png)
-- A signed in user can easily Edit any of their posted reviews.
-- A signed in user can easily Delete any of their posted reviews by selecting the Delete button.
+- A signed in user can easily Edit any of their reviews by updating their text and pressing the submit button.

 ### Product Management